V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

  * Using the belt guide on the back of the core set the pulley on the X stepper shaft.
  * Always tighten the set / grub screw on the shaft flat first, then the second screw.
+ * Use loctite to make sure the grub screws do not come loose.

 ---